WATCH: Surfer Rides Record-Breaking, 80-Foot Giant

 Watch the full ride for yourself below or at this link.
 Or if you'd like, skip below to watch the other Big Wave Award winners.

-Koxa said that, as unprecedented as the wave may have been, he did appear to have some inkling about what was in store, even before a Jet Ski towed him straight into the maw of this heaving goliath.
+Koxa said that as unprecedented as the wave may have been, he did appear to have some inkling about what was in store, even before a Jet Ski towed him straight into the maw of this heaving goliath.

 "I had an amazing dream the night before, where I was talking to myself: 'You gotta go straight down.
 You gotta go straight down.'
 I didn't really know what it meant.
 But I figured somebody was talking to me," he said, according to Surfline.

 "When I got my wave, I let go of the rope, I started to use my rail to angle towards the shoulder, but then realized, if I used my rail, I'd never get deep.
-And then I remembered: 'go straight down.'
+And then I remembered: 'Go straight down.'
 When I said it, I remembered my dream.
 I turned and I almost fell, but then I got my feet again and went super fast.
 I've never had a big wave like that where I didn't use the rail at all.
 Just went straight down.
 It was amazing."

 Now, you might have some questions — besides the obvious ones about where, exactly, this world-class surfer's self-preservation instincts ran off to.

 The first of these being: How do these waves get measured, anyway?
-After all, it's not as if Koxa had a mountain-sized yardstick and a team of scientists standing out in the lineup with him on that fateful Nov.
+After all, it's not as if Koxa had a mountain-size yardstick and a team of scientists standing out in the lineup with him on that fateful Nov.
 8.

 Here we'll defer to Surfer Magazine, whose photo editor, Grant Ellis, has numbered among the Big Wave Award judges.
 Paraphrasing Ellis, the magazine describes "a crude science, but a science nonetheless":

-"It starts with a handful of big-wave statesmen and experts gathering in a room in Huntington Beach, [Calif.,] discussing each of the nominated rides at length, and then busting out the trusty ol' ruler and calipers.
-Using oversized images of the waves, and the known heights of each surfer, they estimate the surfers crouching height in the moment the photo was taken, creating a scale that they can then use to determine the overall height of the wave, from trough to lip.
+"It starts with a handful of big-wave statesmen and experts gathering in a room in Huntington Beach, [Calif.], discussing each of the nominated rides at length, and then busting out the trusty ol' ruler and calipers.
+Using oversized images of the waves, and the known heights of each surfer, they estimate the [surfer's] crouching height in the moment the photo was taken, creating a scale that they can then use to determine the overall height of the wave, from trough to lip.
 And then, bingo — you've got a reasonably accurate measurement on a monster wave."

 And if you're wondering why the gentle rollers at your home break — should you be so lucky to live by the beach — look nothing like Nazaré or its fellow famed big-wave brethren, such as Northern California's Mavericks or Hawaii's Pe'ahi, perhaps better known as Jaws, NPR's Scott Neuman was helpful enough to explain back in 2013.